elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Orange

+### Punch Monster Pacific Punch (7.25 / 10)

+Make sure to drink when chilled.
+Tastes like Kool-Aid.
+I prefer Celsius Orange over this.
+I don't mind the calories as the sugar content is only 18% of daily value.
+But then again, I'm sensitive to sugar, so maybe I do mind.

 ### Punch Monster Mango Loco (7 / 10)

 Tastes like Mango concentrate juice.
 I'll put this underneath the Celsius Orange just because if I was given a choice between the two, I would pick the Celsius Orange over Mango Loco.